Wangechi Mutu: Selected works

+Constructed of ink, mica flakes, pressure-sensitive synthetic polymer sheeting, painted paper, and synthetic polymer paint on paper, Yo Mama spans 59 1/8 " x 85" and is part of the collection of the Museum of Modern Art, New York.
+This diptych is Mutu’s depiction in collage form, including details from magazine clippings, of feminist Funmilayo Anikulapo-Kuti, who was known for fighting against the practice of female genital mutilation in Nigeria.

 Exhuming Gluttony: A Lover's Requiem (2006)

 Mutu has exhibited sculptural installations.
 In 2006, Mutu and British architect David Adjaye collaborated on a project.
 They transformed the Upper East Side Salon 94 townhouse in New York into a subterranean dinner-party setting entitled Exhuming Gluttony: A Lover's Requiem.
 Furs and bullet holes adorned the walls while wine bottles dangled in a careless chandelier-like form above the stained table.
 The table's multiple legs resembled thick femurs with visibly delicate tibias, and the whole space had a pungent aroma.
 The artists strove to show a moment of gluttony as she stated, "I wanted to create a feast, a communing of minds and viewers Something has gone wrong, there is a tragedy or unfolding of evil".
 This vicious hunger was seen as a connection between images of The Last Supper, the climate of the current art-buying world, and the war in Iraq.